renatoaloi/EtherEncLib/README.md

 sending more than one packet per request.
 This changes everything!

 The problem I'v got using older implementations is that my HTML is a larger sum of text!
 It got Javascript, CSS, tons of tags and commands.
-It didn't fit in in that tiny 512 byte buffer the library had.
+It didn't fit in that tiny 512 bytes buffer the library had.
 And this buffer is sent once per request.

 EtherEncLib sends a small buffer plenty of times per request.
 Keep in mind we need to deliver